-1. One must wait until nightfall (See local calendar.
+- 1. One must wait until nightfall (See local calendar.
 For the time in NY see last page) to daven Ma'ariv because we have to make sure that there are "seven complete weeks" for Sefiras Haomer.
-Therefore, if one generally takes in Shabbos (or Yom Tov) early, it is not done so on Shovuos.

-2. Ma'ariv:

-- a.
-Magriv is of Yom Tov and starts with "Shir Hama'alos". - b.
+Therefore, if one generally takes in Shabbos (or Yom Tov) early, they still cannot Daven Ma'ariv earlier on Shovuos. - 2.
+Ma'ariv: - a.
+Ma'ariv is of Yom Tov and starts with "Shir Hama'alos". - b.
 The Amidah is of Sholosh Regolim.